tbidne/navi/README.md

 This argument overrides where Navi searches for the configuration file.

-The default path to the config file is based on the [XDG base directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-Given `xdgBase`, by default, Navi will look for `xdgBase/navi/config.toml` e.g. `~/.config/navi/config.toml`.
+The default path to the config file is based on the [XDG config directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+Given `xdgConfig`, by default, Navi will look for `xdgConfig/navi/config.toml` e.g. `~/.config/navi/config.toml`.

 # Configuration